jennyhedley/digital-writing-2025/resources-twine.md

    ```html
    <img class="story-image" src="./images/example.jpg" alt="an example" />
    ```
 4. You'll notice that even when you save your changes and push them to GitHub, there is some lag time in being able to properly view the image.
 You can get an instant preview when you are in GitHub Desktop by clicking `Open in Visual Studio Code`.
-From there, right click on the `index.html` file and click `Open with Live Server` and you will get an accurate preview of your website in your web browser.
+If you don't see this option, then in your GitHub Desktop settings, under "Integrations", make sure your External Editor is set to Visual Studio Code.
+Once you open VS Code, right click on the `index.html` file and click `Open with Live Server` and you will get an accurate preview of your website in your web browser.
+You can also click "Go Live" at the bottom of the screen.
+If you are having an issue with getting this step to work, make sure that in Visual Studio Code you have installed the "GitHub Copilot" and "Live Server" extensions

 ### Change the Story Stylesheet